 In 2015 Sunbridge entered into a partnership with The State University of New York (SUNY) Empire State College.
 This partnership enables Sunbridge teacher education program students and graduates to apply their Sunbridge education toward earning a fully-accredited Master of Education degree (MEd) with self-designed concentration in Waldorf Education, conferred by SUNY Empire State.
 All Sunbridge Institute and Sunbridge College Early Childhood and Elementary Teacher Education program students and graduates who hold a bachelor’s degree from a regionally-accredited institution are eligible to apply to this master’s program.

 The SUNY Empire MEd (Master of Education in Curriculum and Instruction) program is made up of a total of ten courses (30 credits).
 (Note: Prior to spring 2020, the program was comprised of 36 credits.)
 Four of these courses (12 credits) are electives reflecting the individual focus of your degree.
-To receive credit for these five courses and fulfill the SUNY Empire requirement for a self-designed concentration in Waldorf Education, SUNY Empire will require you to successfully complete a Sunbridge Early Childhood or Elementary Teacher Education program and explain and document your academic learning at Sunbridge in the form of an individualized Prior Learning Assessment (iPLA).
+To receive credit for these four courses and fulfill the SUNY Empire requirement for a self-designed concentration in Waldorf Education, SUNY Empire will require you to successfully complete a Sunbridge Early Childhood or Elementary Teacher Education program and explain and document your academic learning at Sunbridge in the form of an individualized Prior Learning Assessment (iPLA).
 You will receive assistance as needed through your SUNY Empire advisor and Sunbridge faculty in creating your iPLA.

-The SUNY Empire portion of the MEd program (that is, the seven required SUNY Empire courses, including capstone project) is comprised of six terms of coursework (spring/summer/fall) that are typically undertaken over the course of two years.
+The SUNY Empire portion of the MEd program (that is, the six required SUNY Empire courses, including capstone project) is comprised of six terms of coursework (spring/summer/fall) that are typically undertaken over the course of two years.

 Frequently Asked Questions

 Does it matter if I graduated from a Sunbridge part-time or full-time program, or when I attended Sunbridge?

 A diploma or certificate earned through completion of any Sunbridge Institute or Sunbridge College Waldorf Early Childhood or Elementary Teacher Education program taken at any time—plus your regionally-accredited bachelor’s degree—qualifies you to be eligible to seek to apply your Sunbridge learning to fulfill the requirement for a self-designed Waldorf concentration of the SUNY Empire MEd program.

 If I am accepted to Sunbridge, will I automatically be accepted to SUNY Empire?